cdktf/cdktf-provider-helm/docs/provider.typescript.md

 - *Type:* string

+Cluster context of the kube config (name of the kubeconfig cluster, --cluster flag in kubectl).

+Can be sourced from KUBE_CTX_CLUSTER.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs#config_context_cluster HelmProvider#config_context_cluster}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs#config_context_cluster HelmProvider#config_context_cluster}

 ---